sdavides/AqaraPOST-Homeassistant/README.md

 ---

-- Find your value from BurpSuite, replace into “config" node in to NodeRed:
+- Find your value from BurpSuite, replace into “config" node into NodeRed:

 appid	(XXXXXXAPPIDXXXXXXXXXXX)